AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/jDnb68U.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now the last policy we're going to edit is the "Reset account lockout counter after" policy, double click and set the timer to 10 minutes.
-This policy makes sure that after you failed one logon attempt the set 10 minute timer will begin, if you attempt to logon before those 10 minutes are up the it would count as your 2nd logon attempt, if you attempt to logon after those 10 minutes then the counter would reset and it would only count as your first logon attempt.
+The last policy we're going to edit is the Reset account lockout counter after policy.
+Double-click on it and set the timer to 10 minutes.
+This policy ensures that after you fail one login attempt, the 10-minute timer begins.
+If you attempt to log in before those 10 minutes are up, it will count as your second login attempt.
+If you attempt to log in after those 10 minutes, the counter will reset, and it will count as your first login attempt.
 </p>
 <br />